-The camp is made up of seven delightful cottages built from caramel canvas and hardwood and is set on raised wooden platforms from where you can watch the gentle flow of the Kindani River.
+The camp is made up of two forest tents and five riverside suites built from caramel canvas and hardwood and is set on raised wooden platforms from where you can watch the gentle flow of the Kindani River.
 This makes your experience at Rhino River Camp truly magical.

 At the camp, each room is designed with its own private “meditation” area.
 Here one can unwind, meditate, read a novel or simply sit back and listen to the sounds of the river.
 Designed in contemporary style with subtle hints of Africa, the rooms are very pleasant yet unobtrusive and elegant.

 The rooms are spacious and offer beautiful views of raffia palms, yellow fever trees, and tamarinds while overlooking the river.

 Meals at camp are tailored to gourmet delicacies with an Italian accent.
 Guests can choose to eat on the terrace of their rooms, by the pool or even in the Bush at any time – the choice is entirely yours.

 The camp itself offers a swimming pool, a restaurant area, a well stocked bar as well as many activities for you to explore.
 Whether you choose to watch the African wildlife ; walk in the bush or lie in the sun, Rhino River Camp can indulge in your every whim.

 Guests at Rhino River Camp have the opportunity to visit the Meru National Park which hosts large populations of elephants, hippos, lions, cheetahs and leopards as well as many other animals including more than 300 species of birds.

 Nearby is the Meru Park Rhino Sanctuary, one of the few places that you can still see these spectacular animals.